openmeteo/pthelma/doc/dev/spatial.rst

    *point* and *data_source* need not be in the same reference system, but they must both have an appropriate spatial reference defined.

+   If the *point* does not fall in the raster, :exc:`RuntimeError` is raised.

 .. function:: extract_point_timeseries_from_rasters(files, point)

    Extracts and returns a :class:`~timeseries.Timeseries` object that